 The first part comes with previous work experience and can often be learned on the job or self-taught through a plethora of online courses.
 The goal is to seek answers to questions that will help you deliver your AI product.
 Spend some time with the engineering and release teams to understand how they work and what bottlenecks they are experiencing.
 Don’t go in there guns blazing trying to solve all their problems.
 It’s enough to just listen and empathize for the time being.
 Understanding how the product works from a technical perspective will better prepare you during your pitching and planning phase.

 More important than the tech, is how the customer is interacting with the product.
 Where does the data live?
 How is it accessed?
 Are they using microservices, containers, or something else?
 This part often requires brushing up on your model deployment skills.

-Now is the time, ideally in the first 90 days to seek out SMEs within the organization; Client success, Sales, Professional Services, etc and understand the role they play in the customer journey and the customer pain points they see first hand.
+Now is the time, ideally in the first 90 days to seek out SMEs within the organization; Client Success, Sales, Professional Services, etc, and understand the role they play in the customer journey and the customer pain points they see first hand.
 This will also give you the opportunity to explain your role within the organization.
-It is likely that the role “AI product owner” is new to many people and setting roles and goals helps for better conversations.
+It is likely that the role of “AI product owner” is new to many people and setting roles and goals helps for better conversations.